 The people’s princess stole our hearts and became the Royal Family’s most influential fashion icon.
-But it was her love of the knitted jumper that gets our hearts racing.
-From the famous black sheep sweater, now part of the Victoria & Albert Museum's permanent collection, to her love for classic Aran jumpers, bold oversized knits teamed with floaty skirts, and knitted jackets paired with jeans - Diana had a knitted number to suit every occasion.
+But it’s her love of the knitted jumper that gets our hearts racing.
+From the famous black sheep sweater, now part of London's Victoria & Albert Museum's permanent collection, to her love for classic Aran jumpers, bold oversized knits teamed with floaty skirts, and knitted jackets paired with jeans - Diana had a knitted number to suit every occasion.
 This is how you can recreate some of her most famous looks.

 The perfect bow

 Photo credit: REX images